 - Pour 3/4 of a cup of the tomatillo cooking water into the blender.
 Add the tomatillo, hatch peppers(with skins on), cilantro, garlic, cumin and salt to taste.
+I am using a power blender and the skins will blend well.
+If you prefer to remove the blistered skins, that's up to you.
 Blend on high until very smooth.
 Taste for salt.

 - Pour salsa into a sauce pan and heat to medium heat.
 Cook salsa for 10-12 minutes at a low simmer.
 This will cook out any remaining raw flavors and thicken the salsa slightly.
 Cool completely before storing.